F1yingCt/F1yingCt.github.io/pages/music.md

 My friends and I formed a band named "***NONE***", and in Chinese "**無**".

+The band logo was designed by me :)

 <br>

 We've recorded several demos by ourselves.
 Though they sound a little bit rough, these demos are the first step that we tried to express our world.